1. Home

 3. // Call for presentations

-Following the research interest of the prize winner, the main symposium theme will be Principled and equitable law enforcement.
-In 2023 we will also have a second theme which is Evidence-based knowledge against violent extremism.
-As usual, there is also a general theme, Contemporary criminology, which covers a broad range of subjects in the area of criminology and for which this year, special attention will be paid within this theme to contributions focused on environmental criminology.
+Following the research interest of the prize winners, the main symposium theme will be Justice and rationality in correctional policies and practices.
+The second specific theme is Digitalization in crime, in tackling crime, and in criminology.
+As usual, there is also a general theme, Contemporary criminology, which covers a broad range of subjects in the area of criminology.

 For the full Call for presentations, please click here.
 Pdf, 8.8 MB.